porscheinformatik/cucumber-report-db/README.md

 The project includes the submodule 'silk-bdd-result-plugin' which is a plugin for fetching the test results from the database into a Silc Central test management system.

 Want to learn more?
-[See the wiki.](https://github.com/porscheinformatik/cucumber-report-db/wiki)
+[See the wiki.](https://github.com/porscheinformatik/cucumber-report-db/wiki) or take a look at a [demo with sample data](https://cucumber-report-db.herokuapp.com)

-## License

-This software is licensed under the Apache Software License, Version 2.0, http://www.apache.org/licenses/LICENSE-2.0.txt

 ### Report-DB